PerfectAudience/reign/README.md

         MetricsData metricsData = metricsService.getServiceMetrics("clusterA", "serviceA")
         CounterData requestCounterData = metricsData.getCounter("requests");
         System.out.println("Number of requests across the service is " + requestCounterData.getCount());

+Instrumenting with Metrics and using a callback to receive notifications when metrics are rotated:

         /** EXAMPLE #2:  metrics service example using a callback when metrics are rotated **/
         // a class that we want to instrument with metrics and we want to use references to Metric counters